Locations:

 What are the common disorders that affect monocytes?

 Conditions vary based on the number of monocytes in your blood.
-Your monocyte count can be too high or too low as a result of your body fighting an infection or disease.
+Your monocyte count can be too high or too low from your body fighting an infection or disease.
+Sometimes, abnormal monocyte counts are a treatment or medication side effect.

 Monocytosis